NikkyBricky/footwear_gpt_bot/README.md

 if you want to make your bot with the functions like here, I suggest you to:
  1. Clone this repository
  2. Create .env file with TOKEN variable
+ 3. Insert admin`s id in send_log function in bot.py
-3. use python interpreter with version <=3.10
+ 4. Use python interpreter with version <=3.10

 if you just want to see it work:
  1. go to https://t.me/footwear_gpt_bot